 Getting through tough times is something most of us have experienced over the course of our lifetime.
 Whether it be a financial crisis, breakdown of a relationship or a plethora of small things happening all at once, going through a rough patch doesn’t usually feel good.

 If you need help getting through a difficult time it is my genuine hope that you will find some comfort from the words that I’m about to share.
 I know firsthand the sheer emotional pain that can present itself when you’re getting through tough times.

-Getting Through Tough Times: The Words I Wish I Had Heard
+Getting Through Tough Times: Words Of Strength & Wisdom

 The words that I’d love to share with you are ones that I wish I had heard when I when I was at my lowest point.
 I only heard them two years ago and by then my life was a distant memory from where it had once been.
 Even so, these words reached into the deepest parts of my being and I still call on them today when I’m going through a difficult time.
 I don’t know if they’ll have the same effect for you but I felt inspired to share them today.

 The words were spoken by Admiral William H McGraven as he addressed students at the University of Texas in 2014.
 It was dubbed the best graduation speech of the year.
 The 7 words that reached my soul and that I hope will reach yours are: